 Not all annotated bibliographies assess and reflect; some merely summarize.
 That may not be the most helpful for you, but, if this is an assignment, you should always ask your instructor for specific guidelines.

-Notice that the bibliographic information above is proper MLA format (use whatever style is appropriate in your field) and the annotations are in paragraph form.
+The bibliographic information above is proper MLA format (use whatever style is appropriate in your field) and the annotations are in paragraph form.
 Note also that the entries are alphabetized by the first word in the bibliographic entry.
 If you are writing an annotated bibliography with many sources, it may be helpful to divide the sources into categories.
-For example, if I were putting together an extensive annotated bibliography for stem cell research, I might divide the sources into categories such as ethical concerns, scholarly analyses, and political ramifications.
+For example, if putting together an extensive annotated bibliography for stem cell research, it might be best to divide the sources into categories such as ethical concerns, scholarly analyses, and political ramifications.

 For more examples, a quick search at a library or even on the Internet should produce several examples of annotated bibliographies in your area.

 For a sample of an entry from an annotated bibliography entry in PDF, click on the downloadable file in the media box above.

 Below you will find sample annotations from annotated bibliographies, each with a different research project.
 Remember that the annotations you include in your own bibliography should reflect your research project and/or the guidelines of your assignment.

 As mentioned elsewhere in this resource, depending on the purpose of your bibliography, some annotations may summarize, some may assess or evaluate a source, and some may reflect on the source’s possible uses for the project at hand.
 Some annotations may address all three of these steps.
 Consider the purpose of your annotated bibliography and/or your instructor’s directions when deciding how much information to include in your annotations.